 #11 The Immigrant

 The film opens with The Tramp aboard a boat, leaning over the edge catching fish and frolicking around the rocking boat.
 He meets an attractive woman as they sail past the Statue of Liberty.
 Upon arrival he loses a coin, and desperately searches for it only for an artist to offer to pay for his meal with the girl, but he politely declines, only to steal the artist’s tip to pay for his own meal.
-He goes to get his marriage license, carrying the girl in protest.
+He travels to get his marriage license, carrying the girl in protest.